 For The Build Cycle, I came up with the following sequence:

 - The Intro: this is the same on every episode, so it feels familiar.

 - The Interview: I use a simple format without internal breaks or sound effects to minimize post-editing time.
-I record with a Zoom H5, in person when possible or via Skype using eCamm Call Recorder.
+I record with a Zoom H5, in person when possible or via Skype using eCamm Call Recorder, which can split the tracks during export.

 - The Outro: The recap of the interview, calling out my highlights and key points.
 This is usually 60 seconds of recap followed by 30-40 seconds of…